 If at the end of the semester your semester GPA is not at least a 2.0, you will be placed on Academic Dismissal.
 If placed on Academic Dismissal you will have the following options:

 - If you do not wish to sit out, you may be considered for enrollment in the following semester by submitting an Academic Dismissal Petition for review by an advisor.
-Advising sessions for Dismissals begin on the first day of registration and must be completed by the deadline indicated on the Dismissal webpage.
+Advising sessions for Dismissals begin on the first day of registration for fall or spring and must be completed by the deadline indicated on the Dismissal webpage.